 Location: 333 Blossom Hill Rd, Los Gatos, CA 95032

-Good to know: lake, picnic areas, non-motorized boating, trails, restrooms, adjacent carousel, adjacent train rides.
+Good to know: lake, picnic areas, non-motorized boating, trails, restrooms, adjacent carousel.

 Before you load up the car, review the Vasona Lake County Park page for maintenance or event closures.